U.S.-led strikes pressure al Qaeda's Syria group to join with Islamic State

 "The precision of the raids on these positions shows clearly that the Americans have intelligence members among the Nusra fighters.
 It is very clear to us now," the Nusra source said.

-Islamic State fighters and sympathizers have vowed to respond to the strikes.
+Islamic State fighters and sympathisers have vowed to respond to the strikes.
 In particular they accused Saudi Arabia of being the mastermind behind the attacks.

 But jihadis also say the group is in no hurry and is waiting to see what the coalition plans to do.
 The group's leaders went underground even before the strikes, it has evacuated most of its buildings in its stronghold of Raqqa province, and its fighters are rarely seen on the streets.